django-cors-headers is a Django application for handling the server headers required for Cross-Origin Resource Sharing (CORS).

 The default can be imported as corsheaders.defaults.default_headers so you can extend it with your custom headers.
 This allows you to keep up to date with any future changes.
 For example:

-The number of seconds a client/browser can cache the preflight response.
+The number of seconds the browser can cache the preflight response.
+This sets the access-control-max-age header in preflight responses.
 If this is 0 (or any falsey value), no max age header will be sent.
 Defaults to 86400 (one day).

 If True, cookies will be allowed to be included in cross-site HTTP requests.
+This sets the Access-Control-Allow-Credentials header in preflight and normal responses.
 Defaults to False.

 Most sites will need to take advantage of the Cross-Site Request Forgery protection that Django offers.
 CORS and CSRF are separate, and Django has no way of using your CORS configuration to exempt sites from the Referer checking that it does on secure requests.
 The way to do that is with its CSRF_TRUSTED_ORIGINS setting.
 For example: